Star Wars Battlefront (2015 video game): Development and release

 In April 2015, EA announced that Battlefront would release in North America on November 17 and in Europe on November 20 of that year.
-They also announced that the game would be released in Australia on November 18.
-It has been stated that the release date for Europe would fall on November 19.
+And in Australia on November 18.
+It was previously stated that the release date for Europe would fall on November 19.
 It was confirmed that the game would not feature the Battlelog system, but to use a new system developed by Uprise, an Electronic Arts subsidiary based in Sweden, which has previously worked on the Battlelog system of Battlefield 4.
 On June 15, further gameplay was shown at E3 2015 depicting the Walker Assault mode on Hoth from perspectives of both the Rebel Alliance and the Galactic Empire using various weapons, items and vehicles such as the AT-AT walker, Snowspeeders and TIE Fighters ending with playable characters Luke Skywalker and Darth Vader engaging in battle.
 Another gameplay trailer featuring cooperative missions was also shown at the event.
 An open beta of the game was released for PC, PlayStation 4 and Xbox One on October 8.
 The beta includes the Walker Assault, Drop Zone, and Survival mission modes.
 The beta was originally set to close on October 12 but was extended to October 13 for testing of "extreme scenarios".
 The beta was played by more than nine and a half million players.
 According to Electronic Arts, it was their largest beta.

-Fellow EA developer Criterion Games helped DICE develop the speeder bikes for the game.
+Fellow EA developer Criterion Games, known for making racing games, helped DICE develop the speeder bikes for the game.
 Visceral Games also assisted in an undisclosed capacity.